sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 title = "Getting Started With KeePassXC" subtitle = ""
 tags = []
+comments = true
 draft = false
-comments = true
 +++

 ## What is KeePassXC

-[KeePassXC](https://keepassxc.org) is a feature-rich, fully cross-platform and modern open-source password manager.
+[KeePassXC](https://keepassxc.org) is a cross-platform, modern open-source password manager.
 It is a community fork of [KeePassX](https://www.keepassx.org/), a native cross-platform port of [KeePass Password Safe](http://keepass.info/), with the goal to extend and improve it with new features and bug fixes.

 This is a basic guide of how to get started with KeePassXC.
 This guide is **for OS X / macOS users**, though note that KeePassXC is built to work with Linux and Windows as well, and this guide may be helpful for those users too.